-Refrigerators are not available for student use, so care should be taken in packing lunches.
+Refrigerators and microwaves are not available for student use, so care should be taken in packing lunches.

-Food and drink (except bottled water with lids) is not permitted in the classrooms or halls absent special permission from the Headmaster.
+Food and drink (except bottled water with lids) are not permitted in the classrooms or halls except with special permission from the Headmaster.